boscosylvester-john/se_hw1/CONTRIBUTING.md

 > - Cloning and Testing the Project out!
 Report any bugs or issues
 > - Sharing/Tweeting/Grapevining - whichever mode of informating propagation you prefer!

-Kindly refer to the table of contents for any specific instructions or FAQs!
+Kindly refer to the table of contents for any specific instructions or FAQs

 ## Table of Contents